Honors Convocation 2019

 The H. Marie Wormington Award in Anthropology was established in 1979 by Wormington and her husband, George D. Volk, to honor the outstanding graduating senior in anthropology.
 Wormington, who died in 1994, was a former curator of archaeology at the Denver Museum of Natural History and an adjunct professor at Colorado College.
 Her own distinguished career was devoted to the Paleo-Indian period of New World prehistory, but it was the couple’s desire to recognize student achievements in the discipline as a whole.
 The criteria for the Wormington Award are a high academic record, notable aptitude for and accomplishment in field research, leadership, participation in the department’s programs, and dedication to the discipline of anthropology.

-The Courtney Cusick Memorial Prize
+Courtney Cusick Memorial Prize

 The Courtney Cusick Memorial Prize was created in 2003 in memory of anthropology major Courtney Cusick, who died tragically in an automobile accident in January 2002, in the middle of her senior year.
 An avid and accomplished naturalist even before entering college, Cusick left her friends, fellow students, and professors impressed with her hunger for knowledge and dedication to serious academic study.
 The Cusick Prize is awarded for the outstanding senior paper in anthropology.

-Outstanding Senior Art Studio Show Award
+Outstanding Senior Thesis in Art Studio

 Mary Chenoweth Award

 Mary Chenoweth taught art at Colorado College from 1957 through 1983.
 She is remembered as a dedicated artist and free spirit whose generosity, enthusiasm, and wit enriched the lives of her students and colleagues.
 When she retired, members of the Class of 1983 and others established a fund in her honor.
-Each year, a book is given to the graduating senior art major who best exemplifies Professor Mary Chenoweth’s talent, spirit, and dedication to art.
+Each year, a book is given to the graduating senior art major who best exemplifies Professor Mary Chenoweth’s talent, spirit, and dedication to art

 Craig Herst Arts Prize Scholar Award

 The CHAPS award was established by family and friends in memory of Craig Herst, a member of the Class of 1989.
 In 1998, Herst died tragically of injuries sustained in a car accident that occurred shortly after his graduation from Colorado College.
 A gifted artist and sculptor whose work reveals surprising maturity and sophistication, Herst is remembered fondly as a very vibrant, athletic, and personally engaging young man with a promising future in the arts.
-The Craig Herst Arts Prize Scholar or CHAPS is awarded annually to a junior studio art major who embodies Herst’s passion for the arts and has demonstrated excellence during his/her career at Colorado College.
+The Craig Herst Arts Prize Scholar or CHAPS is awarded annually to a junior studio art major who embodies Herst’s passion for the arts and has demonstrated excellence during their career at Colorado College.
 The prize will support research or creative work, which may well be a part of the recipient’s senior show.

-The Kirsch Prize
+Edith Kirsch Prize

-The Kirsch Prize was established in memory of Edith Kirsch, a scholar of Italian art and professor of art at Colorado College from 1982 to 2004.
+The Edith Kirsch Prize was established in memory of Edith Kirsch, a scholar of Italian art and professor of art at Colorado College from 1982 to 2004.
 It is awarded annually to a student for an independent project involving summer travel abroad to study works of art or architecture.